ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ## How to use virtual threads

-The Project Loom team had a choice whether to make virtual threads a separate class in the hierarchy or inherit them from the `Thread` class.
-They chose the second option and now all existing concurrent code can, with little or no change, use virtual threads.
-But as a result of this compromise, some features that existed for platform threads (for example, thread pools and thread-local variables) are of little use for virtual threads.
-It is the programmer's responsibility to know and limit these features.

 Virtual threads are instances of the nonpublic `VirtualThread` class, which is a subclass of the `Thread` class.

 ![thread class diagram](/images/thread_class_diagram.png)

 The `Thread` class has public constructors and the inner `Thread.Builder` interface for creating and starting both platform and virtual threads.
 For backward compatibility, all public constructors of the `Thread` class can create only platform threads.
 Virtual threads are instances of a class that does not have a public constructor, so the only way to create virtual threads is to use a builder.
 A similar builder exists for creating platform threads.

-The `Thread` class has the following new methods to handle virtual and platform threads:
+The `Thread` class has the following new methods to handle virtual threads:

 <table>